Canon M200 vs Panasonic S1

 Studio photographers will appreciate that the Panasonic S1 (unlike the M200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the M200 and the S1 are recent models that are part of the current product line-up.
 The M200 replaced the earlier Canon M100, while the S1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M200 and S1 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Panasonic S1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M200 and the Panasonic S1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.